kewenlok/OTOT-B/README.md

 # API

+The backend API server is deployed on Google Cloud Run and is accessible at https://otot-b-65vjwih74a-as.a.run.app

+The database server used for this task is deployed on MongoDB ATLAS

 - `GET /task/all` - Retrieve a list of added tasks
 - `POST /task/add` - Create a new task
   - Expected data: